MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/altertraits.md

 |legalName||
 |job|means.TraitG100 <br/>means.TraitG200 <br/>means.TraitG400|

-### I can use a AlterTraits operation on an entity attribute
+### I can use an AlterTraits operation on an entity attribute

 If we have an entity attribute, we can use AlterTraits to edit traits in all the attributes we get from the referenced entity.